best travel gifts

 So you have the wonderful idea of gifting someone a trip, but now the question is, how do you present it to them?
 We share a few creative ways to give your loved one the surprise of a lifetime.

-When your loved one opens this box, a bunch of photos will fall open.
+When your loved one opens an explosion box, a bunch of photos will fall open.
 You get to choose the photos, so you could include photos of the location you plan on taking them to visit.

 If it’s during Christmas time, you can choose an ornament specific to that location and attach a note to it saying that their gift is a trip to that place.
 They’ll also have the ornament to keep forever to remember the sweet gesture year after year.